Back to blog

 SecurityStandard auth, HTTPS, basic privacy controlsMFA, SSO, audit logs, tenant isolation, encryption, threat modeling, compliance evidence

 Integration readiness is a common budget trap.
 Payment gateways, maps, Microsoft identity, CRM, ERP, analytics, support chat, and vendor APIs can require sandbox data, security review, webhook handling, retry logic, and support escalation.
-If integrations are central to the product, treat them as first-class scope instead of a line item added at the end.
+If integrations are central to the product, use the Mobile App Integrations Checklist before treating them as a small line item.

 .NET MAUI Vs Flutter, React Native, Native Apps, And PWA